somikdatta/D-CoderS_Hackathon_Template/README.md

 Problem: Getting a letter of recommendation can be tedious work for both the student and the teachers.
 Automation of this process can make life easier for both the students and teachers.

-Solution: Online web portal for requesting and receiving a letter of recommendation
+Solution: Online web portal for requesting and receiving a letter of recommendation.
+The student can track the progress of the request from their dashboard.

 ### Solution Description